 For more COVID-19 specific guidance and resources — including workplace safety, pandemic planning, industry-specific guidance (including construction, retail, transport and more), working safely from home, and COVID-19 incident notification requirements — see WorkSafe Tasmania’s COVID-19 advice.
 Please check this website regularly for updates.

-For more COVID-19 specific guidance on workers compensation, for employers and workers, see WorkSafe Tasmania's website.
-Please check this website regularly for any updates.
+For more COVID-19 specific guidance on workers compensation, for employers and workers, see the WorkSafe Tasmania website.